deanturpin/superdean.com/complete.md

 You can fund the whole build and tools for not too much over £100.

 The ST3600 is an inexpensive but nice-looking ETA 6497 clone.
 I bought the movement, case, dial and hands separately on eBay.
-Make sure to buy a 37mm dial and not 38.9mm (which I bought first in error but still used the hands.)
+Make sure to buy a 37mm dial and not 38.9mm (which I bought first in error but still used the hands).

 - 16.5''', Dm= 36.6mm, Do= 37.2mm
 - H= 4.2mm